marc2k3/foo_playcount_2003/docs/index.md

 ```

 See [here](#common-features)

+### 0.1.4
+- Fix bug where `OK` button in `Edit` dialog remained disabled after choosing a history item from the dropdown.
+- Update the file importer in `Advanced` mode.
+Previously, any timsestamps that were identical for a given track were discarded.
+Now the check expands and assumes any timestamps within 10 seconds of each other are duplicates.
+Just to be clear, this is per track.

 ### 0.1.3
 - Editing values via the context menu now reports how many items were updated in the console.